AsherTeo/Financial-Loan-Analytics/README.md

 ### 4) Feature Selection

-It is important to select the correct feature selection methods.
-For instance, Chi-square is suitable for categorical features, while ANOVA is appropriate for numerical features.
-If the p-values from either of the methods exceed 0.05, we reject the feature.
+For feature selection, we utilize chi-square `chi2_contingency` for categorical features and ANOVA `f_oneway` for numerical ones.
+If the p-values from either method exceed 0.05, we reject the feature.

 ### 5) Machine Learning